Wormholes with Ends of the World: BCFT review and ensemble

 More precisely, for non-identity $i$ and $I$, we specify the first and second moments to be

-where we have used $D^{(a)}_{iI}=D^{*(a)}_{iI}$.
-But for non-identity $i$ and identity $I=\id$, we choose
+where we have used $D^{(a)}_{iI}=D^{*(a)}_{iI}$, but for non-identity $i$ and identity $I=\id$, we choose

 So far, we have presented the first and the second moments for each type of data in the ensemble.
-We would like to proceed without specifying the higher moments to this point, which will be commented on when it becomes relevant.
+(There are no mixed second moments.)
+We would like to proceed without specifying the higher moments at this point, but we will comment on them when they become relevant.

-In Section~\ref{sec:3dgrav}, we will construct a gravity model and demonstrate that it reproduces all the statistical moments specified above.
+In Section~\ref{sec:3dgrav}, we will construct a gravity model and demonstrate that it reproduces all the statistical moments specified above and more.